hanai3Bi/Switch-OC-Suite/README.md

   - Game recording and SysDVR streaming @ 60fps with high video bitrate
   - Option to change the threshold for chargers providing enough power
 - **TinyMemBenchNX**: DRAM throughput and latency test based on [tinymembench](https://github.com/ssvb/tinymembench)
-- **MemTesterNX**: A userspace utility for testing memory faults and stability based on [memtester](https://pyropus.ca/software/memtester/)
+- **MemTesterNX**: A userspace utility for testing memory faults ~~and stability~~ based on [memtester](https://pyropus.ca/software/memtester/)
+  - For testing stability, DRAM-heavy games like BotW/MHR will do better jobs as it's easier to spot framebuffer corruption/freeze

 #### Details